BPH - self-care; Benign prostatic hypertrophy - self-care; Benign prostatic hyperplasia - self-care

 The following changes may help you control symptoms:

-Your health care provider may have you take a medicine called alpha-1- blocker.
+Your provider may have you take a medicine called alpha-1- blocker.
 Most people find that these drugs help their symptoms.
 Symptoms often get better soon after starting on the medicine.
 You must take this medicine every day.
 There are several medicines in this category, including terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfusozin (Uroxatrol), and silodosin (Rapaflo).

 Other drugs such as finasteride or dutasteride may also be prescribed.
 These medicines help shrink the prostate over time and help with symptoms.